NFL Kicker Graham Gano Ruined His Family’s Kickball Game In The Most Hilarious Way Possible

 A fun family game was ruined when Carolina Panthers kicker Graham Gano arrived home.

 According to Mashable, Graham arrived home to find his family playing kickball in their driveway.
-Of course, Gano asked if he too could join in on the fun because, well, sports.
+Of course, Gano asked if he, too, could join in on the fun because, well, sports.
 But rather than go easy on them, Gano showed off his true competitive nature, unleashing what had to have been the best kick of the day.

 In the video, a red ball bounces as it makes its way to the NFL pro.
 His wife tells him that he can kick it, but don’t kick it hard.
 Well, that doesn’t happen.
 As soon as Gano makes contact, the ball has absolutely no chance, sailing all the way over the fence and into a wooded area.
 Gano’s wife and two children can be seen watching the ball soar over their heads.